johntfoster/bspline/README.md

     # evaluate at each tau[k]
     y2 = numpy.array( [numpy.sum( B(t) * c ) for t in tau], dtype=numpy.float64 )

+    # equivalent, using the collocation matrix
+    #
-    # equivalent, using the collocation matrix (NOTE: the sites tau are built into the matrix when collmat() is called)
+    # NOTE: the sites tau are built into the matrix when collmat() is called.
+    #
     y3 = numpy.sum( A0 * c, axis=-1 )